-Global warming has brought with it rising tides, stronger than ever typhoons and floods in places that didn’t normally expect it.
+Global warming has brought rising tides, more vital than ever, typhoons and floods in places that didn’t normally expect it.
 Because of this, it pays to be prepared in case the unexpected occurs.

 While it is imperative that the world has to come together to find a lasting solution to this global crisis, sadly, we are left to fend for ourselves to ensure that the damage done is limited.
-Ensuring that we have a flood damage claim insured, for instance, is a good way to get started.
+For instance, ensuring that we have a flood damage claim insured is an excellent way to get started.

-In this article, we will talk about what we can do about the flood problems that can take away our homes, livelihoods, and even lives.
+This article will discuss what we can do about the flood problems that can take away our homes, livelihoods, and even lives.

-The best way to prepare for something is knowing when exactly that something is going to come.
-When proper warning systems are put in place, residents can get a head start when evacuating should the floods arrive.
-This is a tricky subject however because a warning system, while it gives the populace a sense of urgency, can also give a sense of undue panic.
-Because of this, any warning system put in place should be accompanied by an education drive to ensure that everyone knows the proper procedure should the alarms go off.
+The best way to prepare for something is to know when something will come.
+When proper warning systems are implemented, residents can get a head start when evacuating should the floods arrive.
+However, this is a tricky subject because while giving the populace a sense of urgency, a warning system can also provide a sense of undue panic.
+Because of this, any warning system should be accompanied by an education drive to ensure that everyone knows the proper procedure should the alarms go off.

-The most common flood warning systems are triggered by the rising of water to certain levels.
+The most common flood warning systems are triggered by water rising to certain levels.
 Sensors are attached to the sea or river walls which will react to a pressure level.
-When the water level rises, so would the pressure in these sensors.
-At a certain point, along with a visual confirmation of personnel whose main role is to watch for emergency situations, will trigger the alarm.
+When the water level increases, so would the pressure in these sensors.
+At a certain point, along with visual confirmation of personnel whose primary role is to watch for emergencies will trigger the alarm.

-The alarm is usually a blazing siren put on top of a tall post that will allow it to be heard from a few miles out.
-This will usually use charged batteries to make sure it the alarm will go off even when the power is cut off.
+The alarm is usually a blazing siren on top of a tall post that will allow it to be heard from a few miles away.
+This usually uses charged batteries to ensure the alarm goes off even when the power is cut off.
 A text message blast for ones in direct proximity of the incident can also be one of the warning systems that can be included.
-And, of course, TV and radio broadcasts can also be used to make sure that the warning will reach a larger audience.
+And, of course, TV and radio broadcasts can also be used to ensure the warning reaches a larger audience.

 Flood Damage Claim: Adjust the Structures

 In the fight against flash floods, there is an argument that the focus should instead be put on resiliency instead of rather than defence schemes.
-Concreting the infrastructure floors and making sure that materials such as MDF and plasterboard will be replaced with alternatives that are more robust and can withstand floods and heavy weather.
-It is a known fact that flooding may have become inevitable given the kind of climate we are going to, and though there is value ensuring that there is a proper protocol that is followed for when the time comes, it will never truly be a complete defence unless we ourselves adjust.
+It is concreting the infrastructure floors and ensuring that materials such as MDF and plasterboard will be replaced with more robust alternatives to withstand floods and heavy weather.
+It is a known fact that flooding may have become inevitable given the climate we are going to.
+Though there is value in ensuring a proper protocol for when the time comes, it will never be a complete defence unless we adjust.

-The businesses, and homes can be made flood proof with a reimagining the way we usually build the infrastructure.
+The businesses and homes can be made floodproof by reimagining how we usually build the infrastructure.
 For instance, the drainage system has to be improved to make more room for flood water.
-The existing system can be directed to larger underground basins that should be ready to accept larger quantities of excess water.
-Another adjustment is to raise the minimum requirement for building elevations to make sure that the minor floods are not going to penetrate into homes and businesses.
+The existing system can be directed to larger underground basins ready to accept more significant quantities of excess water.
+Another adjustment is to raise the minimum requirement for building elevations to ensure that minor floods will not penetrate homes and businesses.

 Flood Damage Claim: Reroute the Rivers back to Natural Basins

-It made sense to straighten river routes to make way for faster navigation across the channels.
-This introduced a problem however because the shorter paths also meant a smaller volume of water that can be accommodated at a time.
-The river bends that no longer fill with water are naturally deeper than the straight parts of the river because of erosion.
+It made sense to straighten river routes for faster navigation across the channels.
+This introduced a problem, however, because the shorter paths also meant a smaller volume of water that could be accommodated at a time.
+Because of erosion, the river bends that no longer fill with water are naturally deeper than the straight parts of the river.
 If these bends can be made part of the river routes, it can prevent floods from happening as frequently as it has now.

 Rerouting rivers back to their original paths is not as costly as it sounds.
 It can, however, be tricky if the locals have decided to reuse the dry river beds for other purposes.
 There is also a problem in ensuring that the irrigation in the farmlands will not be affected by the new running water routes.

 The approach to improving the flood barrier system is two prongs.
-The first, is to ensure that the existing ones are still able to do their job and replacing them with taller ones if necessary.
-This has been a proven system especially for warding off sea water from coasts to ensure that they do not reach the communities beyond the shore lines.
+The first is to ensure that the existing ones can still do their job and replace them with taller ones if necessary.
+This has been a proven system, especially for warding off seawater from coasts to ensure they do not reach the communities beyond the shorelines.
 The second is to put up new barriers where necessary.

 These barriers can either be permanent or temporary.
-The permanent barriers will, of course, be costlier compared to the temporary ones but are less flexible.
-Some communities may not be completely on board to putting up permanent barriers as it may ruin the aesthetic value of the place.
-Sunset and sunrise viewing, for instance, can be disrupted by a poorly placed barrier.
-Temporary barriers, on the other hand, will not be able to support against sudden flooding that is caused by anything else other than the weather like a tsunami for example.
-It takes a while to position these barriers so sudden incidents will not be covered by protection from these barriers.
+The permanent walls will, of course, be costlier than the temporary ones but are less flexible.
+Some communities may not be entirely on board with putting up permanent barriers as it may ruin the aesthetic value of the place.
+Sunset and sunrise viewing, for instance, can be disrupted by a poorly placed wall.
+On the other hand, tOn temporary barriers will not be able to support sudden flooding caused by anything other than the weather, like a tsunami; it takes a while to position these barriers, so sudden incidents will not be covered by protection from these barriers.

 Flood Damage Claim: Improve the Soil Situation